HancockLab/Fogo-Edaphic/Main/Figure1/Fig.1C/README.md

 ## Description

-The pictures were done in a photostation with a tripod.
-The camera was setted with fixed focus and white balance.
+The pictures were done with a tripod in a photostation.
+The camera was set with fixed focus and white balance.

 #### Split pots from each tray

-Select tray area in an image and measure length and width.
-For this study we used the dimensions in [rectangle.ijm](rectangle.ijm).
-The dimensions have be added within the script [54Splitter.ijm](54Splitter.ijm).
-Run the script [54Splitter.ijm](54Splitter.ijm) in ImageJ or Fiji.
-This will generate a picture for each pot.
+The tray area was selected in a picture with the rectangle tool and the coordinates saved in [rectangle.ijm](rectangle.ijm).
+We added within [54Splitter.ijm](54Splitter.ijm) the width (in pixels) of the pots used (, the number of rows and columns in the tray.
+We used here squared pots and define width to 380 pixels.
+Each tray contained 54 pots organized in 6 rows and 9 columns.
+Run the script [54Splitter.ijm](54Splitter.ijm) in ImageJ or Fiji to generate a picture for each pot.

 #### Generate segmentator